flexera-public/policy_templates/operational/azure/azuread_group_sync/README.md

 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
 - *Prefix to filter groups on* - Uses the 'startswith()' odata query to filter AzureAD groups based on a prefix
-- *Default Phone Number for New Users* - Use this phone number if the user doesn't have one set in AzureAD
+- *Default Phone Number for New Users* - Use this phone number if the user doesn't have one set in AzureAD.
+  - The policy looks for a value in the first item of `businessPhones` attribute of the AzureAD user account.
 - *Default Company Name for New Users* - Use this Company Name if the user doesn't have one set in AzureAD
+  - The policy looks for a value in the `companyName` attribute of the AzureAD user account.
 - *Identity Provider Href* - The Href for the Identity Provider to associate to new users
 - *Remove Users* - Remove users from the Organization that are no longer members of a group